Virginia, Maryland suburbs aligned with DC in COVID response

 “It’s a good chance for a trial run of some of the safety measures we’ve been installing,” he said.

-In the D.C. region, the city and six counties surrounding it — including two in Maryland and four in Virginia — have seen more than 16,000 new COVID-19 cases and nearly 750 deaths in the past two weeks.
+In the D.C. region, the city and six counties surrounding it — including Prince George’s and Montgomery counties in Maryland and four counties in Virginia — have seen more than 16,000 new COVID-19 cases and nearly 750 deaths in the past two weeks.

 One of the key ways in which states determine their readiness for reopening is through increased testing, along with a downward trend in coronavirus cases over a two-week period.
 But while Virginia has increased testing, Maryland saw a decrease in tests administered over the past week, an AP analysis shows.